NATO must 'stand up' to authoritarian regimes China and Russia, says Stoltenberg | DW | 14.06.2021

 It criticized China's "opaque" weapons development programs and its "publicly declared military-civil fusion strategy."
 It also criticized China for its cooperation with Russia in this area.

-NATO Secretary General Jens Stoltenberg stresses that the alliance must to respond to threats from China

 "China is coming closer to us.
-We see them in cyberspace, we see China in Africa, but we also see China investing heavily in our own critical infrastructure," Stoltenberg said, likely references to Chinese port-building in Africa and a row over 5G networks built by Chinese telecoms giant Huawei.
+We see them in cyberspace, we see China in Africa, but we also see China investing heavily in our own critical infrastructure," Stoltenberg said, likely references to China's building of ports in Africa and a row over 5G networks built by Chinese telecoms giant Huawei.

 "We need to respond together as an alliance," Stoltenberg added.